 Dr. Gina M. Martino

 Professor Gina Martino received her Ph.D. in early American history from the University of Minnesota after graduating with a B.A. in history and music from St. Olaf College and an M.A. in early modern European history.
 She is particularly interested in the history of borderlands, women's and gender history, and early modern Atlantic history.

 Her research focuses on women's war making in the border wars between New England, New France, and Native polities in the seventeenth and eighteenth centuries.
 She is the author of "'As Potent a Prince As Any Round About Her': Rethinking Weetamoo of the Pocasset and Native Female Leadership in Early America," published in the Journal of Women's History.
-Her book, Women at War in the Borderlands of the Early American Northeast, will be published in April 2018 by the University of North Carolina Press.
+Her book, Women at War in the Borderlands of the Early American Northeast, was recently published by the University of North Carolina Press.